One of the biggest challenges of remote teaching is sustaining the lab components of classes, not to mention creating an engaging experience.

 Thankfully, there are a number of excellent resources available that may be suitable to the needs of PBSci lab instructors.

-Disciplines: biology, chemistry, engineering, physics, and environmental sciences
+100s of videos in biology, chemistry, engineering, physics, environmental sciences

 Link or embed into a Canvas page

 Labs provide valuable time for direct student interaction.
-Consider other ways to replicate that type of interaction or create new online interaction opportunities.
+Replicate that peer-to-peer experience with online collaborations.

-In cases where the lab includes both collection of data and its analysis, consider showing how the data can be collected, and then provide some raw sets of data for students to analyze.
+In cases where the lab includes both collection of data and its analysis, show how to collect data and provide raw data sets for analysis

 TAs provide randomized data to students within a range to individualize the experience and prevent cheating.